viercc/monad-gen/free-alternative-other/README.md

 The other free `Alternative`.

-There are the implementation of the free `Alternative` in "free" package.
+There is the implementation of the free `Alternative` in "free" package.

 - [Control.Alternative.Free](https://hackage.haskell.org/package/free-5.2/docs/Control-Alternative-Free.html)